AdobeDocs/workfront.en/help/quicksilver/wf-api/doc-wbhks-api/docu-webhook-api.md

 1. Ensure that you are logged out of the content management system.
 1. Link a document into Workfront.
 1. Select the document and click the Open link.
-1. Verify that content management system’s login screen loads in a new tab.
+1. Verify that content management system's login screen loads in a new tab.
-1. Login and verify that you’re taken to the document
+1. Login and verify that you're taken to the document

 ### Test 5: Download the document from the content management system